kevaundray/CryptoResources/decentralised-technology/terminology/dp.md

 # Deep Dive : Proof Of Work

-The elected person we alluded to earlier, is known in the Bitcoin protocol as a**miner**.
+The elected person we have continually eluded to, is known in the Bitcoin protocol as a **miner**.

 As mentioned before, the reason we have miners is to stop 'double spend' attacks, whereby a bad actor tries to spend the same funds twice.